Jewelry Trade Shows: Security for Before, During and After

 Thankfully, most shows themselves are highly secured within the exhibition space they’re held in.
 The risk of your safety being compromised may be relatively low during the show, but it’s much higher before and after.

-Take these tips into consideration to boost your security during all phases of jewelery trade shows:
+Keep these tips in mind to boost your security during all phases of jewelry trade shows.

-- Check with your insurance company and review what your coverage limits are.
+- Check with your insurance company and review your coverage limits.